andreasgav/Crowdsourcing-TKinter-App/README.md

 Disclaimer: This code is free to use and edit at will, however a citation of this work should be provided.
 (Citation yet to be provided)

-Notice: This is a work in process and the code can be modified in order to provide a better looking and more mu;ti-functional software.
+Notice: This is a work in process and the code can be modified in order to provide a better looking and more muti-functional software.

 ![This is an image](https://github.com/andreasgav/Crowdsourcing-TKinter-App/blob/main/Crowdsourcing-TKinter-App-Image.JPG)